by Ambria Washington

 Topics: Burglary/Theft, Fourth District

-The NOPD is looking for a suspect wanted in connection to multiple armed robberies and an attempted rape yesterday morning (Oct.
-31) in the Third District.
+The NOPD is looking for multiple suspects in connection to a shooting that took place yesterday (Nov.
+29) in the Sixth District.

 ...in your inbox.